OkapiLib/OkapiLib/docs-dev/content/api/device/motor.md

 virtual void set(const int val) const
 ```

 Set the power of this motor using trueSpeed.
-The trueSpeed array can be changed in the file `include/device/motor.h`.

 Parameter | Description
 ----------|------------